-Online casinos, sports betting, and virtual poker are on their way to Michigan thanks to a comprehensive gambling package signed into law by Gov. Gretchen Whitmer on Dec.
+Online casinos and sportsbooks are now legal and live in Michigan thanks to a comprehensive gambling package signed into law by Gov. Gretchen Whitmer on Dec.
 13. 2019.
 The legislation was the result of a near decade-long push by iGaming proponents to bring the industry to the state along with additional streams of tax revenue.
-Read on for full details on what you can expect from Michigan’s forthcoming online gambling sites and sportsbooks.
+The state’s first online casinos and sports betting sites launched on January 22, 2021.
+MI online poker followed just a week later on January 29th.
+Read on for full details on Michigans booming iGaming industry.

 News Updates View all MI Online Gambling News

-That said, the Michigan Gaming Control Board (MGCB) has indicated it will do its best to get sportsbooks up and running as soon as possible to fill some budget gaps, and the NFL season rolling into March Madness are two of the busiest times of the year for sportsbooks.
+The Michigan Gaming Control Board (MGCB) was eager to get sportsbooks up and running as soon as possible to fill some budget gaps.
+The January launch was well timed, with both the Super Bowl and March Madness right around the corner.

-As for online casino versus online poker, the state will prioritize table games and slots over peer-to-peer poker.
-That’s because online poker has struggled in the US, due to tight regulations which artificially restrict player pools to a handful or even a single state.
+The state prioritized both traditional casino games like slots and table games in addition to online poker.
+Online poker has struggled thus far in the US, due to tight regulations which artificially restrict player pools to a handful or even a single state.
 The majority of iGaming tax revenue is therefore generated from slots and table games like blackjack.

 Furthermore, because online poker is peer-to-peer, some additional regulatory checks must take place, such as safeguards against cheating and collusion.
-That’s not necessary for online slots, so Michigan regulators may find it easier to get online casino games ready to go before the first traditional online poker games get the green light.
+That’s not necessary for online slots or casino gams.
+Despite these burdens, Michigan was able to launch its online poker industry far faster than many had predicted.

 Which casinos can offer online gambling?